-An ambitious workshop for young people in Years 8-10 was recently conducted at City Heights Academy near Brixton by Parallel Project Training, an innovative training company based in Reading, Berks.
+An ambitious workshop for young people in Years 8-10 was conducted at City Heights Academy near Brixton by Parallel Project Training.
 It was organised in conjunction with Streetworks, a community-led project in Lambeth that is working to transform the local area and build skills in the community.

 Community groups in inner London such as Streetworks are increasingly recognising that well-educated young people can make a real difference by getting involved in a variety of local collaborative projects such as new public art installations.
 By working with local forums that include volunteers from a range of backgrounds (such as tenants associations, youth groups and parent & toddler groups) Streetworks is widening the reach of local projects and building skills in the community.

-At the City Heights Academy workshop in October 2016 pupils from Years 8 – 10 worked step-by-step through all the processes required to start, develop and complete a project successfully.
+At the City Heights Academy workshop, pupils from Years 8 – 10 worked step-by-step through all the processes required to start, develop and complete a project successfully.
 The real-life projects were chosen as ones to which the young people could relate and included:

 - Creating a Community Market